azubaidi84/practical_project_2020/README.md

 positional arguments:
 -------
   filename :      str, path to wav files to be converted.
 Can be used with wildcard * .wav.

 keyword arguments:
 ------
+  sr:             int, sampling rate (Hz) of auditory files (set to 44100 Hz by default)
   n_fft:          int, window length of spectrogram
-  mps_n_fft:    int, windto length for extracting the MPS
+  mps_n_fft:      int, window length for extracting the MPS
   hop_length:     int, step size for extracting MEL spectrogram
-  sr:           int, sampling rate (Hz) of auditory files (set to 44100 Hz by default)
+  mps_hop_length: int, step size for extracting MPS (set to mps_n_fft by default for non-overlapping windows)

 optional arguments:
 ------